chriscow/ramanujan-cli/README.md

 `docker-compose down`

+If you update the code that the workers depend on, such as algorithms.py or jobs.py you will need to restart the services with:

+`docker-compose restart`

 ## Getting a local python environment shell
 `docker run -ti --rm -v $(pwd):/usr/share/src --expose 6379 --network ramanujan-cli_default ramanujan:latest /bin/bash`